khenderson20/khenderson20/README.md

 ## 👨‍💻 Currently Working On
 - **React & TypeScript** ⚛️: Creating dynamic front-end applications with an emphasis on scalable, maintainable code and intuitive user experiences.
-- **Python & LLMs** 🤖: Building APIs and delving into large language models for natural language processing and automation.
+- **Python & LLMs** 🤖: Delving into large language models for natural language processing and automation.
-- **Google Cloud Platform** ☁️: Experimenting with GCP services and the gcloud CLI to refine cloud deployments and optimize workflow efficiency.
+- **Open-Source Contributions** 🌎: Learning to engage in projects by filing GitHub issues and preparing pull requests.
+- **Professional Perseverance** 🏅: Approaching challenges with unwavering dedication, consistently learning from setbacks, and driving solutions forward.
 - **Always learning something new!** 🌱: Staying curious about emerging technologies and continuously broadening my skill set.

 ---

-## 📚 College Coursework (2022 UG Computer Science Catalog)

-- **Database Systems** 🗄️
-  Delves into database design, implementation, and management—covering data modeling, the relational model, SQL, and transaction processing.

-- **User Interfaces** 💻
-  Explores principles and practices for designing and developing user interfaces, emphasizing human-computer interaction and usability testing.

-- **Secure Software Development and Analysis** 🔒
-  Emphasizes secure coding practices, threat modeling, and rigorous testing to identify and mitigate vulnerabilities in software systems.

-- **Math Foundations of Computer Science** 🧮
-  Introduces core discrete math topics (logic, sets, combinatorics, graph theory) essential for problem-solving and theoretical grounding in computing.

 ## 🤖 AI Tools
 - **LangChain**: A streamlined framework for building sophisticated applications powered by large language models—offering advanced prompting and seamless LLM integrations.